Stan-Di/nightscout-amlogic/README.md

 ```
 pkill node
 ```
+For other Nightscout instances, create and edit files 13370.env, 13371.env, etc... in the directory cgm/env.
+Here 13370, 13371 - is the port number new instance of Nightscout.
+I use numbers 1337*, 2337*, 3337* for convenience.

 ### Bonus: Access to your Nightscout using Cloudflared

 To test access your Nightscout install and run cloudflared - https://github.com/cloudflare/cloudflared